sidsri14/chat-app/README.md

-this is a chat-app using websockets
+this is a chat-app using websocket